Crispy Potatoes Pavé, also known as pressed potatoes are normally seen in French restaurants but you can easily make this elegant side dish at home.

 - Grease and line a 20cm loose bottom cake tin

-- Melt 50g of butter in a saucepan and add the garlic for 1 minute.
-Add the thyme.
+- Melt 50g of the butter in a saucepan and add the garlic for 1 minute.
+Add the thyme and stock and mix well.

 - Peel the potatoes then slice in a food processor on the thinnest setting.